thedulguun/pgs_genesis/genesis-heavy-v1/DEV_GUIDE.md

 Then, whoever made the change should:

-1. Update the relevant file(s) in `/ai-os/`.
+1. Update the relevant core OS file(s) in `/ai-os/`.
-2. Update **both**:
+2. In an AI chat for this repo, ask the AI to **refresh the summaries** (for example by saying `update summaries`) so that:
    - `OS_SUMMARY.md`
    - `PROJECT_SUMMARY.md`
+   are brought back in line with the current OS.

 These summaries are designed so that any human or AI can understand the project in **under 2 minutes**.

-If the summaries and OS files ever disagree, assume the OS files are more precise and the summaries are stale.
+If the summaries and OS files ever disagree, assume the core OS files are authoritative and the summaries are stale.
+You can always ask the AI to refresh them.

 ---